Processor

 CPU_SCALING_GOVERNOR_ON_BAT=powersave

 Selects the CPU scaling governor for automatic frequency scaling.
-Configuration depends on the active scaling driver:
+Configuration depends on the active driver:

 performance